Arvid Harnack: ARPLAN

 Harnack founded the Wissenschaftliche Arbeitsgemeinschaft zum Studium der sowjetischen Planwirtschaft ("Scientific Working Community for the Study of the Soviet Planned Economy"), or ARPLAN, with Lenz in 1931.
 It was an organisation of writers and academics that met once a month to discuss the Soviet planned economy.
 Harnack became secretary of the group and Lenz became the president.
 The first meeting took place on 3 and 4 January 1932.
 The study group had around 50 members.
-Some of the more prominent members were the economist Emil Lederer, the sociologist and historian Alfred Meusel, the politician Otto Hoetzsch, the political scientist Klaus Mehnert, the Marxist philosopher György Lukács, the Marxist historian Hermann Duncker, the playwright, historian Karl August Wittfogel, the politician Ernst Niekisch the publicist Hans Ebeling, the philosopher Ernst Jünger and politician Count von Ernst Graf zu Reventlow.
+Some of the more prominent members were the economist Emil Lederer, the sociologist and historian Alfred Meusel, the politician Otto Hoetzsch, the political scientist Klaus Mehnert, the Marxist philosopher György Lukács, the Marxist historian Hermann Duncker, the playwright and historian Karl August Wittfogel, the politician Ernst Niekisch, the publicist Hans Ebeling, the philosopher Ernst Jünger and politician Count von Ernst Graf zu Reventlow.

 Also among them was the leading Soviet economist and diplomat Sergei Bessonov, who at the time was a member of the Russian trade delegation, and Alexander Hirschfeld, who was Arvid's contact at the Soviet embassy in Berlin.
 At the time, the Harnacks were also members of the Association of Intellectual Workers (Bund der Geistesarbeiter), a communist front organisation.
 They were seen by Moscow as able to recruit "people of good will" or "people of influence" but not necessarily party members.
 According to Georgi Dimitrov, the head of Communist International, the organizations allowed them to extend their influence to people that were difficult to reach.
 Communist or KPD members stayed in the background in meetings that were open to everyone, but controlled the discussion to gain influence.
 The real purpose of organisations like ARPLAN was to draw influential people who supported a pro-Soviet agenda in relation to German policy.
 Bessonov was ordered to recruit suitable German technocrats for visits to the Soviet Union and extract useful information for the Soviet trade legation.